cockroachdb/docs/_includes/feature-phases/preview-opt-in.md

 {{site.data.alerts.callout_info}}
-**This feature is in preview**, and only available to enrolled organizations.
+**This feature is in preview** and is only available to enrolled organizations.
 To enroll your organization in the preview, contact your Cockroach Labs account team.
-To share feedback and/or issues, contact [Support](https://support.cockroachlabs.com/hc/en-us).
+This feature is subject to change.
 {{site.data.alerts.end}}